SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-09-11-app-barswhat-to-watch-out-for.markdown

 The **Bottom** AppBar is for actions or commands and must also contain a “HOME” button to leave the page.

-The **Top** AppBar is for navigation or states ONLY, if in doubt do not do a Top AppBar just to be safe.&nbsp; If in doubt look at other MS apps using the top bar and follow that.&nbsp; I used it for changing players in game which was only allowed because it was a GAME, but it is a fine line.
+The **Top** AppBar is for navigation or states ONLY, if in doubt do not do a Top AppBar just to be safe.
+If in doubt look at other MS apps using the top bar and follow that.
+I used it for changing players in game which was only allowed because it was a GAME, but it is a fine line.

 * * *